 Next, after you have paid your operating expenses, you can take what you have left over from your business earnings in that given month and break things out into percentages.
 For example a good break out could be as follows:

-- 20% towards your business emergency fund or cash reserves account.
-Ideally you want to have at least 6 months of business expenses available in this account to help weather a business decline (i.e. for operating expenses, salaries etc).
+- 10% towards your business emergency fund or cash reserves account.
+Ideally you want to have at least 6 months of business expenses available in this account to help weather a business decline (i.e. for operating expenses, salaries etc)

-- 20% to put back into the business towards new projects, marketing, branding and other business needs outside of your typical expenses to keep your business growing.
+- 30% to put back into the business towards operating expenses, new projects, marketing, branding and other business needs to keep your business growing.

 - 30% as a salary to yourself